-The 2012-13 season was the first with the Dallas Stars for assistant coach Curt Fraser.
-The experienced bench boss spent the last four seasons as head coach of the Grand Rapids Griffins, the AHL affiliate of the Detroit Red Wings.
+Curt Fraser was hired as assistant coach of the Dallas Stars prior to the 2012-13 season.
+The experienced bench boss was previously head coach of the Grand Rapids Griffins, the AHL affiliate of the Detroit Red Wings.
 While in Grand Rapids, he compiled a 146-130-40 record and is that franchise’s career coaching leader in regular season wins (146) and games behind the bench (316).

 A native of Cincinnati, Fraser brings over two decades of coaching experience to the Stars, including as the first head coach in the history of the Atlanta Thrashers.
 He has also worked for the Milwaukee Admirals, Syracuse Crunch, Orlando Solar Bears, New York Islanders and St. Louis Blues.
 He also served as head coach of the Belarus national team for two seasons (2006-08), helping them qualify for the 2010 Winter Olympics and a ninth-place finish at the 2008 IIHF World Championships.
 In all, Fraser has coached over 1,000 games at various levels, including 279 NHL contests with the Atlanta Thrashers.